diegogarciahuerta/tk-natron/README.md

 ## Modifying the toolkit configuration files to add this engine and related apps

-Every pipeline configuration has got different environments where you can configure apps accordingly. (for example you might want different apps depending if you are at an asset context or a shot context.
+Every pipeline configuration has got different environments where you can configure apps accordingly. (for example you might want different apps depending if you are at an asset context or a shot context).
 The configured environments really depend on your projects requirements.
 While project, asset, asset_step, sequence, shot, shot_step, site are the standard ones, it is not uncommon to have a sequence_step environment or use a episode based environment either.

 I've included a folder called 'config' in this repository where you can find the additions to each of the environments and configuration yml files that come with the [default shotgun toolkit configuration repository](https://github.com/shotgunsoftware/tk-config-default2) (as of writing)